usnistgov/asbestos/README.md

     cd asbestos
     git submodule update --remote --init
+    (cd asbstos-adapter; git chechout master)
+    (cd asbstos-simapi; git chechout master)
+    (cd asbstos-simapitest; git chechout master)
+    (cd asbstos-test-editor-service; git chechout master)
+    (cd view; git chechout master)

 to pull all the submodules (parts of build that come from separate github repositories)

+The git checkout commands are to force each submodule onto master - by default it is on the last commit made instead of the branch.
+This needs to be done once after you clone the project.
+More submodules may be added later.
+Check .gitmodules for the list and repeat this on each submodule.
+This procedure is not necessary if you are only going to reference/build the project but it is critical if you are going to commit.

 Commits from IntelliJ will naturally go to the correct repository